AryusG/FF-Calculator/README.md

-# Financial Freedom - Passive Income Calculator App
+# FF-Land - Gamifying the Path to Financial Freedom
 <img width="1310" alt="Screenshot 2022-07-10 at 12 56 52 pm" src="https://user-images.githubusercontent.com/82213524/178129468-5a55973a-f05a-4c29-b558-d3eb6729bb66.png">

 FF-Land is envisioned to be a game that encourages users to make monthly investments to dollar cost average the market.